Superradiance -- the 2020 Edition: Superradiance in flat spacetime

-Although the processes we have discussed so far all involve radiation, it is possible to extract energy away from rotating bodies even in the absence of waves\footnote{This statement can be disputed however, since the phenomenon we discuss in the following does involve time retardation effects and is therefore intimately associated with wave phenomena.}.
-A prime example concerns \emph{``tidal acceleration''}, which is most commonly known to occur in the Earth-Moon system.
+Although the processes we have discussed so far all involve radiation, it is possible to extract energy away from rotating bodies even in the absence of waves\footnote{This statement can be disputed however, since the phenomenon we discuss in the following does involve time retardation effects and is therefore intimately associated with wave phenomena.
+For further arguments that tides are in fact GWs, see Ref.~\cite{Goswami:2019fyk}.}.
+A prime example concerns \emph{``tidal heating''} and consequent tidal acceleration, which is most commonly known to occur in the Earth-Moon system.

 As explained by George Darwin back in 1880~\cite{Darwin:1880} (see also Refs.~\cite{Hut:1981,Verbunt} which are excellent overviews of the topic), tides are caused by differential forces on the oceans, which raise tidal bulges on them, as depicted in Figure~\ref{fig:tides}.
 Because Earth rotates with angular velocity $\Omega_{\rm Earth}$, these bulges are not exactly aligned with the Earth-Moon direction.
 In fact, because Earth rotates faster than the Moon's orbital motion ($\Omega_{\rm Earth}>\Omega$), the bulges {\it lead} the Earth-Moon direction by a constant angle.
 This angle would be zero if friction were absent, and the magnitude of the angle depends on the amount of friction.
 Friction between the ocean and the Earth's crust slows down Earth's rotation by roughly $\dot{\Omega}_{\rm Earth}\sim -5.6\times 10^{-22}/s^2$, about $0.002s$ per century.
 Conservation of angular momentum of the entire system lifts the Moon into a higher orbit with a longer period and larger semi-major axis.
 Lunar ranging experiments have measured the magnitude of this tidal acceleration to be about $\dot{a}=3.82 {\rm cm}/{\rm yr}$~\cite{Dickey:1994zz}.